Victim in Crash with Little Women's Melissa Hancock Was USCG Member en Route to Pick Up Wife

 “Daniel was well-liked by his coworkers and commanding officers.
 He was goofy and funny and always up for a laugh,” Vazquez says.
 “He loved spending time with his family, especially his wife and dogs.”

-After graduation from the Coast Guard, Dill was stationed in Portsmouth, Virginia, where he met his wife, Natalia, whom he married Oct.
+After graduation from the Coast Guard, Dill was stationed in Portsmouth, Virginia, where he met his wife, Natalie, whom he married Oct.
 15, 2010.

-On Saturday, Vazquez says Natalia was out celebrating her birthday with friends, and Dill arranged to pick his wife up later so that “she didn’t drink and drive.”
+On Saturday, Vazquez says Natalie was out celebrating her birthday with friends, and Dill arranged to pick his wife up later so that “she didn’t drink and drive.”

-While Dill was en route to get Natalia, his vehicle was struck by Hancock’s car.
+While Dill was en route to get Natalie, his vehicle was struck by Hancock’s car.
 After the crash, Hancock, 25, was charged and arrested with DUI/maiming and driving the wrong way.
 Hancock’s “blood alcohol content tested at 0.112 percent two hours after the crash,” authorities told CBS News.

-“He was the type of man who would do anything and everything to help others,” Vazquez addsof her late brother. ” Just recently he had returned from Puerto Rico where he was assisting with the hurricane relief efforts.”
+“He was the type of man who would do anything and everything to help others,” Vazquez adds of her late brother. ” Just recently he had returned from Puerto Rico where he was assisting with the hurricane relief efforts.”

 Dill will be buried with military honors on Saturday, CBS reports.